-Options 1 - 4 specify a NGOM set-aside trigger as summarized in the table below.
+Options 1-4 specify a NGOM set-aside trigger as summarized in the table below.
 Pounds up to this trigger would be allocated towards the NGOM set aside, while pounds over this trigger would be split between the set-aside and the NGOM APL.
-Selecting a trigger and sharing arrangement is not expected to have direct or indirect impacts on the scallop resource, or on EFH.
 The impacts of annual allocations will be analyzed in subsequent actions that set those allocations.
 Regardless of the option adopted, catch and therefore the impacts to EFH of the annual NGOM specifications will scale up or down with the condition of the scallop resource.
-It is assumed that EFH impacts would be similar, regardless of the permit category or size of vessel harvesting the resource.
+While it is assumed that EFH impacts would be similar regardless of the permit category or size of vessel harvesting the resource, Alternative 2 could have slight positive impacts to EFH in the NGOM since the total amount of fishing effort in the region will be more precisely controlled.
+As is the case under No Action, the NGOM is expected to remain a relatively small proportion of overall fishing effort, such that the magnitude of any impacts is small at the scale of the fishery.

-Table 87 - Comparison of NGOM Set-Aside Triggers and Allocation Splits
+Table 90 - Comparison of NGOM Set-Aside Triggers and Allocation Splits